mikeplus64/Level-0/README.md

 * a font (by default tries to get /usr/share/fonts/TTF/TerminusBold.ttf)

 ## Installation / usage
+Level 0 is now on Hackage, so you can install it with `cabal install Level0`.

 `$ make`

 `$ bin/level_0 [ms between frames [path to map file]]`